Hair Restoration at Regeneris Medical

 Your stem cells are your body’s natural healing cells and can act as the repair system in your body by replenishing adult tissues.
 There are three accessible sources of autologous adult stem cells in humans: bone marrow, blood, and adipose tissue (fat).

-Of all stem cell types, autologous harvesting (meaning the cells are obtained from one’s own body) from adipose tissue involves the least risk.
+Of all stem cell types, autologous harvesting (meaning the cells are obtained from one’s own body) from adipose (fat) tissue involves the least risk.
 Adipose tissue can yield more than 500 times the amount of stem cells per gram of fat when compared to aspirated bone marrow.
-Taking advantage of this technology, Regeneris Medical is pioneering the deployment of stem cells to treat thinning hair and hair loss.
+Taking advantage of this technology, Regeneris Medical has pioneered the deployment of adipose derived stem cells to treat thinning hair and hair loss.

 How Do Stem Cells For Hair Restoration Work?